attila-ac/zeta/README.md

-Proof of the Riemann Hypothesis via Zeropole Balance
+Proof attempt of the Riemann Hypothesis via Zeropole Balance

+Important Update on the 12th of February: Somebody just reported a very serious issue with it, that might show the actual proof mechanic is flawed, am investigating but this seems like a pretty convincing blocker

 This repository contains the manuscript **"Proof attempt of the Riemann Hypothesis via Zeropole Balance"** authored by Attila Csordas.
 The manuscript presents a proposed proof of the Riemann Hypothesis using the zeropole balance framework.